 Unexplained injuries can also be related to drug or alcohol use.

-When my daughter was using, she would end up in the hospital randomly and we never really knew what it was.
+When my child was using drugs, she would end up in the hospital randomly and we never really knew what it was.
 She would end up in the hospital for strange reasons like a kidney infection, and then, of course, they would pump her with morphine and give her oxycontin which just made things worse.
 She would end up in the hospital for torn ligaments, and we had no idea how that had happened.
 Come to find out it was all drug-related.